INTRODUCTION

 Public Input

 The five local Citizens' Advisory Boards are encouraged to provide the County Executive with their development priorities during the preparation of each CIP.
 The County Council holds public hearings after receipt of the County Executive's Recommended CIP before deliberations on the program begin.
 All Council work sessions are public, and residents are encouraged to attend to present their views.
-Efforts to solicit and incorporate input from communities that do not typically participate in these processes have increased with operating budget forums hosted in Spanish and Chinese, remote and in-person public input opportunities and targeted outreach to underrepresented communities.
+Efforts to solicit and incorporate input from communities that do not typically participate in these processes have increased with operating budget forums hosted in Spanish, Chinese, and Amharic; remote and in-person public input opportunities and targeted outreach to underrepresented communities.

 Maryland Economic Growth, Resource Protection and Planning Act